qgrid/qgrid.github.io/source/feature/editing.md

    How to access edit events in q-grid?
 </a>

-Edit model force to use commands to control editing.
+Use appropriate commands from the q-grid model to control editing.

 ```typescript
 qgrid